dtrizna/quo.vadis/README.md

 ## Future work

-- Experiments with **retrained** MalConv / Ember weights -- it makes sense to evaluate them on the same distribution
+- Done. ~~Experiments with retrained MalConv / Ember weights -- it makes sense to evaluate them on the same distribution.~~
-  - *Note*: this, however, does not matter since our goal is **not** to compare our modules with MalConv / Ember directly but to improve them.
-For this reason, it is even better to have original parameters.
-The main takeaway -- adding multiple modules together allows boosting results drastically.
-At the same time, each is noticeably weaker (even the API call module, which is trained on the same distribution).
+- Updating architecture of Filepath & Emulation networks, retraining with different loss: `CrossEntropyLoss` -> `BCELoss`.
+- Preprocessing stage takes byte object (as alternative to PE path on the system).
+Needs to leverage `data=` argument of `load_module()` in [Speakeasy API](https://github.com/mandiant/speakeasy/blob/master/speakeasy/speakeasy.py#L190).
 - Run GAMMA against composite solution (not just ember/malconv modules) - it looks like attacks are highly targeted.
 Interesting if it will be able to generate evasive samples against a complete pipeline .. (however, defining that in `secml_malware` might be painful ...)
 - Work on `CompositeClassifier()` API interface:
   - make it easy to take a PE sample(s) & additional document options (providing PE directory, predefined emulation report directory, etc.)